-My research is in machine learning/data mining and natural language processing, with an emphasis on applications in health informatics.
+My research is in Natural Language Processing and Machine Learning, with an emphasis on applications in health.

 Working in the domain of health naturally motivates the methodological problems that I have worked on.
 For example, these include: model interpretability; learning with limited supervision from diverse sources; human-in-the-loop/hybrid systems; and trustworthiness of model outputs.
 For more details, see recent publications here.

 On the applications side, one thread of my research concerns developing language technologies to automate (or semi-automate) biomedical evidence synthesis.
 Here is an episode of the NLP highlights podcast in which I discuss this work, here is a (brief) talk I gave at SciNLP 2020, and here is an article written for a lay audience about the effort.
 Elsewhere, I have worked on models for processing notes in Electronic Health Records.

 Ashwin Devaraj, Iain J. Marshall, Byron C. Wallace and Junjy Jessy Li.
 Paragraph-level Simplification of Medical Texts NAACL; 2021.

 Denis Jered McInerney, Geoffrey Young, Jan-Willem van de Meent, and Byron C. Wallace.
 CHiLL: Zero-shot Custom Interpretable Feature Extraction from Clinical Notes with Large Language Models EMNLP (Findings); 2023.

 Diego Garcia-Olano, Yasumasa Onoe, Ioana Baldini, Joydeep Ghosh, Byron C. Wallace and Kush Varzney.
 Biomedical Interpretable Entity Representations ACL 2021 (Findings); 2021.